W6zhu/cse15l-lab-reports/Lab-Report-1.md

 _ls no arguement_
 * Working directory: Home/main
-* Output: It showed what was in the home/main which was the folder `lecture1`.
+* Output: It showed what was in the home/main which was the folder `lecture1` as expected for the list function.
 No arguments here showed us what files/folders were in the current directory.
 * Error?: No error was thrown as the output was as expected.

 _cat no arguement_